Why Heat-Resistant Threads Are Crucial in Industrial Gear

 Why Conventional Threads Fail in High-Heat Applications

 Thermoplastic threads such as nylon and polyester begin to soften and melt well below many industrial operating temperatures.
-Nylon typically melts around 420–500°F, and polyester around 480–500°F. In flame exposure or sustained high-heat environments, these materials can:
+Nylon typically melts around 420–500°F, while polyester melts around 480–500°F. In flame exposure or sustained high-heat environments, these materials can rapidly lose structural integrity.

 • Melt and lose seam tension